Capstone-Projects-2025-Fall/project-002-highlighting/documentation/docs/api-specification/Frontend.md

 | `togglePlayback()`             | Plays or pauses recorded audio                                                             | On play/pause button        |
 | `handleTimeUpdate()`           | Updates progress bar as audio plays                                                        | On audio playback           |

----

-### Special Logic: Prediction Triggers

-- **Periodic:** Every 15 seconds during recording, if transcript or tiles have content, prediction is called.
-- **Debounced by Tile Clicks:** When the user clicks tiles, a prediction is made after 1.5 seconds of inactivity, so rapid clicks don't spam the API.
-- **Manual:** User can press the 🔍 button to force a prediction.